WesandVictoria.com

 Once again, tragedy struck with a debilitating illness sidelining Victoria and requiring multiple hospitalizations.
 After three more years of recuperation Wes and Victoria once again took the stage and began performing acoustic shows.

-Now back onstage, Wes and Victoria are pleased to release "The Ballad of Billy Saigon".
-The CD features songs of perseverance and redemption, hard won from the lives of the performers who have created it.
+Wes and Victoria present music of perseverance and redemption, hard won from the lives of the performers who have created it.
 Wes and Victoria have remained committed to their music, to each other, and to never giving up hope even in the darkest of times.
 Their music and their lives reflect a strength that can only be gained through lives fully lived and challenges met head on.

 DISCOGRAPHY